Last updated on November 6, 2025

 Dash Hopes | Illustration by Zoltan Boros & Gabor Szikszai

-Black counterspells are spells or abilities that allow you to counter a spell while it’s on the stack, which means it goes straight from the stack to the graveyard without resolving.
+Black counterspells are spells or abilities that allow you to stop a spell while it’s on the stack, which means it goes straight from the stack to the graveyard without resolving.
+The cards considered must be black in color identity.

 Dash Hopes